Gouverneur K. Warren: Legacy

+The glacial river that was the outlet of Lake Agassiz in Minnesota was named for Warren.

 The G. K. Warren Prize is awarded approximately every four years by the United States National Academy of Sciences.
 It is funded by a gift from his daughter, Miss Emily B. Warren, in memory of her father.

 Mount Warren in California is named in his honor.